-The Bank of Greece is responsible for monitoring and assessing financial stability in Greece.
+The Bank of Greece safeguards financial stability in Greece.
 It supervises credit institutions, insurance undertakings and financial institutions with a view to ensuring the stability and efficiency of the financial system.

 The Financial Stability Department is entrusted with implementing macroprudential policy and monitoring systemic risks.

-- evaluates financial market infrastructures and oversees payment and settlement systems and payment instruments with a view to ensuring their reliability and reducing systemic risk, in accordance with the Eurosystem’s regulatory framework;
+- It oversees payment systems and payment instruments, as well as securities settlement systems and central counterparties, with a view to ensuring their reliability and reducing systemic risk.

 - Risk Analysis Section